eenblam/probablyhow/README.md

 flask run
 ```

-Note that you'll want this behind an actual web server, with actual WSGI support.
-Major performance concerns exist.
+Note that this is rather slow because:
+1. A number of round trips are needed to fetch the training data,
-As WikiHow only supports the bare minimum of the MediaWiki API offerings,
+as WikiHow only supports the bare minimum of the MediaWiki API offerings.
-a number of round trips are needed to fetch training data.
-(There's opportunity for caching pages here, if anyone is into that.)
-Each request also generates a new Markov model,
+2. Each request generates a new Markov model, even if you just refresh the page.
-which slows things down as well.